| Introduction to Kundalini Massage Therapy

 pattern,which is often a defense mechanism, if in fact, you

-are ready to give it up.
+are ready to give it up.a stiff neck, uplifted chin, and rounded shoulders like

 Massage has been a part of the major medical delivery systems